trevorseepersaud29/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse with SQL Server, including ETL processes data modeling, and analytics.
+# Data Warehouse and Aanlytics Projects

+Welcome to the **Data Warehouse and Anbalytics Project** repository!
+This project demonstrates a comprehensive data warehousing and analystics soultions, from building a data warehouse to generating actionale insights.
+Designed as a protfolio project and highlights industry best practices in data engineering and analystics.